bct2203/B-W-to-colour-ML-project/README.md

 - [GUI Application (Optional)](#gui-application-optional)
 - [References](#references)

----

 ## Introduction

-Image colorization is the process of adding plausible color to grayscale images.
+Image colorization is the process of adding color to grayscale images.
 This project uses a deep learning model (trained on ImageNet) to automatically colorize black & white images with minimal user input.

----

 ## Lab Color Space